Lillelid murders: Natasha Cornett

-Natasha Wallen Cornett, 18, was born in Betsy Layne, Kentucky.
+Natasha Leanne Wallen Cornett, 18, was born in Betsy Layne, Kentucky.
 She was the product of an affair and grew up in poverty.
 Cornett had been a polite and good student until sixth grade, when her academic performance declined.
 She left school before completing ninth grade, and had no history of employment except babysitting.
 Cornett started using alcohol and illegal drugs, including heroin, ecstasy, and cocaine.
 At the age of 14, she was arrested for forgery due to the theft of a box of checks, and sentenced by the juvenile court to one year of probation.
 Cornett was arrested a second time for assaulting her mother, Madonna Wallen, and threatening to kill her with a knife, but her mother declined to press charges.
 On her 17th birthday, she married Steve Cornett, but the marriage ended after only ten months.

 Dean Mullins

-Edward Dean Mullins, 19, was born in 1978 in Harold, Kentucky.
+Edward Dean Mullins, 19, was born on January 26, 1978, in Harold, Kentucky.
 He had left school in 1996 during his twelfth grade year, but was working on his GED.
 Mullins had no criminal record, and had been employed at a grocery store in Pikeville, Kentucky, in 1993 and 1994.
 Mullins' family and friends stated that his behavior worsened after becoming involved with Cornett, whom he had planned to marry.